How To Get A Mortgage: A Step-By-Step Guide

 If a sign-in page does not automatically pop up in a new tab, click here

-What Documents Do I Need To Get A Mortgage?
+What Documents Do You Need To Get A Mortgage?

 Get all your paperwork in order so you can speed up the process before you apply for a loan.
-Let’s go over the documentation you’ll usually need when you apply for a mortgage.
+Let’s go over the documentation borrowers usually need to apply for a mortgage.

 Proof Of Income